Orbitale/SvelteAdmin/README.md

 - Add pagination in the `List` operation.
 - Tabs are supported in `CrudForm`, but "grid sections" are also needed, to have more form components on a single screen.
 - Add support for validation in CrudForm (therefore Edit and New operations).
+- Add other themes than Carbon, which is the default for now.

 ---